arsperger/kamailio-slack/README.md

 Slack channel, posting username and an icon is configurable via module parameters.

 Module made as a "learning lesson" to expore Kamailio internals.

-Currently only one function is implemented:

-`slack_send_message()`

-This function must be invocked upon MESSAGE request received, w/o parameters.
+Module exports following functions:

-Function will extract message body and send it to pre-configured slack webhook.
+`slack_send_message` - extract body from MESSAGE and send it to slack.
 Works only in request route.

+`slack_send_log` - send custom text message, works by the same way as xlog(), if text contains pseudo-variables, they will be evaluated.

 ## Example